area9innovation/fast/mini/readme.md

 and it only works on ids in the switch cast.

+# Switch backend

-This is what is produced in JS at the moment:
+This part is done.
+This is what is produced in JS by flowc:

 	function(){
 		var s$;